Complete Maekawa architecture in Kanagawa prefecture on a tour of the Prefectural Youth Center!

 Thank you very much!

-Maekawa cherishes the space that approaches the building, and himselfIt seems that there was a facility that designed a space called "dead".
-At the time of designing the Koyogaoka area, there seems to be no evidence of its name being used, but Director Hashimoto thinks that the newly-established space is suitable for being called <Esplanade>.
+Mr. Maekawa cherishes the space that approaches the building and himself "Esprana"It seems that there was also a facility that designed a space called "Do".
+At the time of designing the Momijigaoka area, there seems to be no evidence of using that name, but Director Hashimoto thinks that "the newly developed space deserves to be called an <esplanade>."

 2. Response to youth withdrawal, school refusal, delinquency, etc.